MJoergen/formal/rubik2/README.md

 ## Formal verification
 I'm using formal verification here to try to solve the cube.
-So from the testbench I have created a random (but legal!) coloring of the cube, and use that as initial condition when declaring the signals `u0`, `u1`, etc.
+So from the testbench I have created a random (but legal!) coloring of the cube, and use that as initial condition when declaring the signals `corner_ubl`, etc.

 I've added an assertion to verify that the position is indeed legal and can be solved.
 This is done by calculating the parity (an invariant) of the position